As amended October 23, 2016.

 Article 2.
 PURPOSE.

-The purpose of the Association shall be to further in every way the cause of education through the promotion of mutually beneficial programs among member schools.
-The Association shall work to develop a cooperative relationship with the Southern Association of Colleges and Schools and other state and regional associations.
-Further, the Association shall promote more effective evaluation and accreditation for member schools by encouraging its members to become active in accrediting agencies.
-The purpose for which the Association is organized is exclusively educational within the meaning of Section 501(c)(3) of the United States Internal Revenue Code of 1986 or the corresponding provisions of any future U.S. Internal Revenue law.
+The purpose of the association shall be to further in every way the cause of education through the promotion of mutually beneficial programs among member schools.
+The association shall work to develop a cooperative relationship with a variety of state, regional, and national associations.
+Further, the association shall promote effective evaluation and accreditation for member schools.
+The purpose for which the association is organized is exclusively educational within the meaning of Section 501(c)(3) of the United States Internal Revenue Code of 1986 or the corresponding provisions of any future U.S. Internal Revenue law.